Get A Freelance Visa Dubai

 - Ras Al Khaimah Economic Free Zone

-Freelance licences are available at affordable rates, which allow you to work across a wide array of business activities.
+Freelance licences (a freelancer permit) are available at affordable rates, which allow you to work across a wide array of business activities.
+It is important to remember you will also require your UAE residency visa.
 Some of these industries include consultancy, events management, education, film production, new media and entertainment.

-A freelance permit in Dubai can be registered under these sectors:
+A freelancer permit in Dubai (or a freelance visa Dubai) can be registered under these sectors:

 - Media (Dubai Media City),